Depersonalization / Derealization Disorder

 Depersonalization/derealization disorder (DDD) is a mental health condition.
 The experience DDD causes a person to suffer from feeling like they are outside of their own body.
 This can be also that they feel that the world around them is not real.
-A person can suffer from one or both of these sensations.
+A person with DDD can suffer from one or both of these sensations.

 Each of these sensations is very uncomfortable for the affected person.
 It causes a feeling of being in a dream-like state.
-It can happen at any time and in any situation.
+This dream-like state can happen at any time and in any situation.
 The sensation of DDD tends to occur most often when an affected person is feeling stressed or overwhelmed.

 Symptoms of Depersonalization/Derealization Disorder